6.3.1. Replacement therapy

 - Used in adrenocortical insufficiency, shock and hypersensitivity reactions.

-- Exludes hydrocortisone modified-release tablets (Plenadren®) which is not recommended for use by the SMC and is non-Formulary.
+- Exludes hydrocortisone modified-release tablets/capsules (Plenadren® and Efmody®) which are not recommended for use by the SMC and are non-Formulary.

 Used in many inflammatory and allergic disorders.